Derived category of moduli of pointed curves -- I: The cuspidal block

 In order to generalize Proposition~\ref{asgasga} to the set-up of several morphisms, we impose compatibility conditions.
 In subsequent sections we will consider several variants of moduli spaces of rational pointed curves, which will all fit into this framework.

-\begin{thm} Let $\NN$ be the category of finite sets with inclusions as morphisms.
+\begin{thm} Let $\NN$ be the category of finite subsets of a fixed set with inclusions as morphisms.
 Let $X$ be a contravariant functor from $\NN$ to the category of smooth projective varieties.
 For every $T\subseteq S$, we refer to the morphism $X_S\to X_T$ as {\em forgetful map} and denote it by $\pi_{S\setminus T}$.
 We impose three assumptions:

 for all $i, k\in S$, $i\neq k$, the morphisms